 We have fitness opportunities designed specifically for our younger community members.

-One is our Youth Speed, Agility, & Quickness (SAQ) Camp, which helps young athletes master their body control and mechanics as related to movements such as jumping, landing, acceleration and changing direction.
+One is our Youth Speed, Agility, & Quickness camp, which helps young athletes work on mastering their body control and mechanics as related to movements such as jumping, landing, acceleration and changing direction.
 Through this class, participants will be more dynamic and explosive in their movement and reduce the risk of injury.

 BPR also provides weight room orientations to community members under 14.
 These classes show them how to use the weight room equipment safely and learn weight training policies and protocols.

-Last, but not least, are the over 60 parks that BPR manages in Boulder.
-They are a chance for kids to explore, take physical (and emotional) chances, make new friends, and be active!
+Last, but not least are the over 80 parks that BPR manages in Boulder.
+They are a chance for kids to explore, take physical (and emotional) chances, make new friends and be active!
 These spaces are places to make memories and be a kid!
-We hope you can visit one close to you or a large one that may be a bit farther away.
+From Valmont Park’s bike park and skate park to Arapahoe Ridge park’s wall, we hope you can visit one close to you or a large one that may be a bit farther away.

 Junior Rangers